José Mourinho: Tottenham Hotspur

-2019–20 season
+2019–20: First season with Tottenham

 On 23 November 2019, Mourinho managed his first match with Tottenham Hotspur in a 3–2 away win against West Ham United.
 He later sparked media attention on 26 November 2019, when he claimed that ball boy Callum Hynes 'assisted' Spurs' second goal in a 4–2 win over Olympiacos in the Champions League.
 In the Champions League round of 16, Tottenham Hotspur lost both matches to be defeated 0–4 on aggregate against RB Leipzig.

 Mourinho recorded his 300th win in English football when Tottenham beat West Ham United 2–0 on 23 June 2020.
 He secured his first ever win as a manager at St James' Park on 15 July 2020 when Tottenham defeated Newcastle by a scoreline of 3–1.
 Mourinho finished his first season with Tottenham Hotspur at sixth position in the Premier League.

-2020–21 season
+2020–21: Cup final and dismissal

 On 4 October 2020, Mourinho managed Tottenham Hotspur to a 6–1 win against his former club Manchester United at Old Trafford.
 A 2–0 victory over Arsenal on 6 December 2020 put Tottenham on top of the Premier League and meant Mourinho was only the club's second manager to win his first two North London derbies.
 A last-minute 2–1 defeat to Liverpool at Anfield saw them drop to second place, three points off the top.

 On 10 February 2021, Tottenham were knocked out of the FA Cup, losing 5–4 after extra time to Everton in the quarter-finals; this was the first time since 2010 that a José Mourinho-led team had conceded five goals in a match.
 On 23 February 2021, Tottenham lost 1–0 to Chelsea, marking the first time in his career that Mourinho had lost two consecutive home games.
 On 18 March, Tottenham lost 3–0 to Dinamo Zagreb after extra time in the second leg of the 2020–21 UEFA Europa League round of 16, being eliminated from the competition 3–2 on aggregate.

 On 19 April 2021, Mourinho was sacked by Tottenham Hotspur after 17 months in charge of the club, days before the EFL Cup Final against Manchester City.
 This marked the first time Mourinho had departed a club without winning a trophy since 2002.
-He was replaced by former Tottenham Hotspur player Ryan Mason as interim manager.
+He was replaced by former Tottenham player Ryan Mason as interim manager.